ScrimpyCat/x86-instruction-size/README.md

 Currently only an implementation for x86_64 is up.

 It should be noted that this may not be up to date in the future or even supported in the future.
-Also it may have bugs in it, but it has past my tests so far, such as getting the size of every instruction for a couple of libraries.
+Also it may have bugs in it, but it has passed my tests so far, such as getting the size of every instruction for a couple of libraries.